Iceland Votes As Hung Parliament Predicted - UrduPoint

 Some opinion polls suggest it will manage to secure a very narrow majority but others say it will fail.

-"Because there are so many parties, I think there will be a lot of different opportunities to form a government," Jakobsdottir told AFP earlier in the week.
+"Because there are so many parties, I think there will be a lot of different opportunities to form a government," Prime Minister Jakobsdottir told AFP in an interview this week.

 While she is broadly popular, her party is hovering around 10-12 percent in the polls and risks losing several seats.